Planet

 SIM card fraud in Dubai

-One of the most alarming types of attacks in the Emirates is SIM-swap fraud.
+The SIM-Swap fraud is one of the most alarming types of financial attacks in the UAE.
 Criminals use social engineering to transfer the victim’s phone number to a new SIM card under their control.
+That allows them to gain access to SMS with two-factor authentication codes and, consequently, to cryptocurrency wallets or accounts on exchanges.

-After this, they gain access to SMS with two-factor authentication codes and, consequently, to cryptocurrency wallets or accounts on exchanges.
 In conditions where many users in Dubai still use SMS verification, the risk remains high.
 It is recommended to switch to authentication through applications (for example, Google Authenticator).

 Freezing of a crypto account